High temperature, smooth, medium plastic, grey-white firing, refined body for reduction and oxidation porcelainous stoneware.

 P580 has a fairly high flint content and is thus easier to fit glazes to than P600.

 P580's high strength can be severely compromised if a glaze is under excessive compression or tension.
 We recommend that you stress-test a piece of ware using a boiling water:ice water test.
 Ware should be able to survive several two-minute cycles before trouble appears.
-If you need assistance to adjust the thermal expansion of your glazes, please call Plainsman.
+If you need assistance to adjust the thermal expansion of your glazes, please contact Plainsman.

 If you wish to use slip on your ware, make it from a base of P580 itself if possible.